Adobe-Consulting-Services/acs-aem-commons/README.md

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.

+### UberJar

+This branch (feature/6.2-compatibility) relies on the unobfuscated AEM 6.2 UberJar.
+This is not publicly available from http://repo.adobe.com and must be manually downloaded from https://daycare.day.com/home/products/uberjar.html.
+After downloading the file (_cq-quickstart-6.2.0-apis.jar_), you must install it into your local Maven repository with this command:

+    mvn install:install-file -Dfile=cq-quickstart-6.2.0-apis.jar -DgroupId=com.adobe.aem -DartifactId=uber-jar -Dversion=6.2.0 -Dclassifier=apis

 ## Using with VLT

 To use vlt with this project, first build and install the package to your local CQ instance as described above.
 Then cd to `content/src/main/content/jcr_root` and run